SIJ & Buttock Pain Treatment Guidelines: Taking Action for Relief

-PHASE I – SIJ Pain Relief & Joint Protection
+PHASE I – Relieving SIJ Pain & Protecting the Joint

-If you have any questions please seek the advice of your physiotherapist.
+Remember, if you have questions, seek advice from your SIJ physiotherapist.

-PHASE II – Restoring Normal ROM and Strength.
+PHASE II – Restoring Normal Movement and Strength.
 Early Hip Core Exercises.

-As your SIJ pain and inflammation settle, your physiotherapist will turn their attention to restoring your normal pelvic joint alignment and normalisation of the dynamic muscle control that affects the SI Joints.
+As your SIJ pain and inflammation subside, your focus shifts towards restoring your pelvic joint alignment and normalising dynamic muscle control affecting the SI Joints.

-Your physiotherapist may commence you on a lower abdominal core stability program to facilitate your important muscles that dynamically control and stabilise your lower back and pelvis.
-They will also implement a similar activation and strength program that addresses your deep gluteal muscles.
-These muscles are sometimes referred to as your hip core muscles.
-Your physiotherapist will assess your muscle recruitment pattern and prescribe the best exercises for your specific needs.
+Your physiotherapist might start you on a core stability program for your lower abdominal muscles, crucial for stabilising your lower back and pelvis.
+A similar activation and strength program will target your deep gluteal muscles, often referred to as your hip core muscles.
+Your muscle recruitment pattern will be assessed to determine the most suitable exercises for your needs.

-Sacroiliac joint dysfunction does have a tendency to return if a thorough muscle control program is not undertaken.
-The main reason it is thought to be chronic and specific muscle weakness.
-Your physiotherapist will assist you in identifying the best exercises for you to continue indefinitely or periodically.
+Preventing the recurrence of sacroiliac joint dysfunction hinges on committing to a thorough muscle control program.
+A major contributing factor to its chronic nature is specific muscle weakness.
+Your physiotherapist will guide you in identifying the best exercises for you to continue regularly or intermittently.

-In addition to your muscle control, your physiotherapist will assess your SIJ, spine, hip and lower limb biomechanics and correct any deficits that may predispose you to SIJ pain and dysfunction.
-Fine-tuning and maintenance of your sacroiliac joint stability and function are best achieved by addressing any deficits and learning self-management techniques.
-Your physiotherapist will guide you.
+Beyond muscle control, your physiotherapist evaluates your SIJ, spine, hip, and lower limb biomechanics, addressing any shortcomings that might make you susceptible to SIJ pain and dysfunction.
+To fine-tune and maintain your sacroiliac joint stability and function, focus on rectifying deficiencies and learning self-management techniques.
+Your SIJ physiotherapist will provide professional guidance.